akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 - _"How many [products](/documentation/resources.html#product), [product models](/documentation/resources.html#product-model-2x-only), [assets](/documentation/resources.html#asset-since-21-and-ee-only-deprecated), [reference entity records](/documentation/resources.html#reference-entity-record-3x-and-ee-only) or [options](/documentation/resources.html#attribute-option) your connector will handle?"_
 - _"How big are your products, product models, assets or reference entities in terms of number of attributes completed?"_

 Also, don't forget to think about the fact that every API call you are doing has an impact on the **PIM load**.
 Always keep in mind that your connector won't be the only one connected to the PIM.
-Try to have a load print as low as possible.
+Try to keep your load as low as possible.
 To do so, you can use caches for example.

 ### Test, test and test